 - Would I write this Bible study even if no one else ever reads it or teaches it?

 - Who am I already teaching on a regular, consistent basis?

-- Am I willing to put in the time to study?
+- Am I willing to put in the time to study and prepare well?

 So, the natural next step then is to study.
 Study, study, and study some more.
 Study your Bible.
 Study different and reliable Bible translations.
 If the verse or passage has Bible study notes, read them.
 If it points you to another verse or passage of the Bible, go there.
 Allow Scripture to teach Scripture.

-Then, start to write.
+Finally, start writing.
 Just start writing.
 Remember, you can always edit later and use that delete key.
 Once you get started and in a groove, it will become much easier.
 Let the Bible lead your writing.
 Be careful to avoid building a Bible study around a story or personal illustration.
 Instead, unpack and write the Bible study first.
 Your personal examples and application will bubble up as you dive deeper into the study of God’s Word.